 All other applicants with an International degree should wait for their transcript assessments to be completed before submitting an admission application for CPA PEP or CPA preparatory courses.

 *Grade conversions vary for different post-secondary institutions.
 If you proceed with the application, believing that you have successfully completed all the prerequisites, please note that the grade conversions cannot be verified until the assessment is completed.
-If the grades do not convert to a minimum of 50% for non-core courses and 60% for core courses, transfer credit will not be granted in the assessment process, in which case you will not be allowed to participate in CPA PEP or Core 1 and your registration will be withdrawn.
+If the grades do not convert to a minimum of 50% for non-core courses and 60% for core courses, transfer credit will not be granted in the assessment process, in which case you will not be allowed to participate in CPA PEP or Core 1 and your registration will be withdrawn and your admission application fees will be refunded.

 - Visit My CPA Portal and click on the Create a My CPA Profile link using a desktop or laptop with Microsoft Edge or Google Chrome.